johnsiilver/boutique/docs/README.md

 from a map, or whatever is needed.

 Its important that you understand that this simply signals a change, it does not make a change.
-You don't always need Update, because sometimes the signal via Type is enough.
+You don't always need .Update, because sometimes the signal via Type is enough.
 Say you had a field, Version, that needed to be incremented.
 It would simply be enough to pass an Action with type ActVerIncr.